MicrosoftDocs/windows-itpro-docs/windows/deploy/configure-mdt-deployment-share-rules.md

 ---
 title: Configure MDT deployment share rules (Windows 10)
-description: In this topic, you will learn how to configure the MDT rules engine to reach out to other resources, including external scripts, databases, and web services, for additional information instead of storing settings directly in the rules engine. ms.assetid: b5ce2360-33cc-4b14-b291-16f75797391b
+description: In this topic you will learn how to configure the MDT rules engine to reach out to other resources including external scripts databases and web services for additional information instead of storing settings directly in the rules engine.
+MSHAttr: PreferredLib /library
+ms.assetid: b5ce2360-33cc-4b14-b291-16f75797391b
-keywords: ["rules, configuration, automate, deploy"] ms.prod: W10 ms.mktglfcycl: deploy
+keywords: ["rules configuration automate deploy"] ms.prod: W10 ms.mktglfcycl: deploy
 ms.sitesec: library